gerixx/jcodeddi/README.md

 Individual construction suppliers for instance creation can be defined.

-Individual consumers for starting beans can be defined.

-Individual consumers for stopping beans can be defined.
+Life cycle support for starting and stopping beans.

 Multiple independent injector instances (application contexts), e.g., for Servlet sessions, are possible.